 Wa-Nuka Queen Zambezi River Cruise

 In the later part of the evening, we enjoyed a 2-hour sunset cruise at the Wa-Nuka Queen Zambezi River Cruise.
-The sunset cruise is geared to showcase a magnificent sunset while also enjoy a sip a sun downer and some light snacks.
-Cruising along the Zambezi River is an experience that creates lasting memories and includes sightings of hippo and crocodile and any other species that congregates on the banks to quench their thirst.
-Where there is water there is life and seeing a wild and untamed landscape from the comfort of a boat is a must do experience in this magical part of the world in Zimbabwe.
+The sunset cruise is geared to showcase a magnificent sunset while also enjoying a sip of a sundowner and some light snacks.
+Cruising along the Zambezi River is an experience that creates lasting memories and includes sightings of hippo and crocodiles and any other species that congregates on the banks to quench their thirst.
+Where there is water there is life and seeing a wild and untamed landscape from the comfort of a boat is a must-do experience in this magical part of the world in Zimbabwe.
 It was truly a different experience that made our journey so memorable.

 The River Cruise provided a much different perspective of the animals